Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency

 Figure Out Your Organizational Structure

-Before you start your hiring spree, map out, at least tentatively, a in-house marketing team structure.
+Before you start your hiring spree, map out, at least tentatively, an in-house marketing team structure.

 This will help you understand who to hire and in what order.
 It will also help you zero in on the executives and managers who will be responsible for day-to-day operations.

 Most in-house agencies follow the same structure as their external counterparts.
-Thus, you have separation of talent into “creative”, “production”, and “management” functions, like this:
+Thus, you have a separation of talent into “creative”, “production”, and “management” functions, like this:

 (Image credit: Workfront)